Important Information for prospecitve students and students in times of COVID19

 Admission to a continuing Master’s Programme

-If you have already completed a pertinent Bachelor’s Programme at the University of Innsbruck for your admission to the Master’s Programme, you can apply for admission via the student portal LFU:online in the “My study applications” section till April 30 2021.
+If you have already completed a pertinent Bachelor’s Programme at the University of Innsbruckthat qualifies you for admission to the Master's degree program, you can apply for admission via the sudent portal LFU:online in the “My study applications” section till October 31st for the winter semester or till March 31st for the summer semester.

 Admission to a continuing Doctoral or PhD Programme